 Is there a place for nuts in the Primal Blueprint diet?
+Should we worry about nuts and omega-6 fats?
 Let’s take a closer look.

 Walnuts – 9.5 g